doobert0814/Wilson/README.md

 https://developers.themoviedb.org/3/search/search-companies

 Make sure to add: "This product uses the TMDb API but is not endorsed or certified by TDMd."
+Also their logo from the website.

 ### Mod5 Requirements